wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Streams.md

 **Parameters**
 ``string namespaceId``
-default or diagnostics
+The namespace; either default or diagnostics.

 `string streamId`
-The stream identifier
+The stream identifier.

 `string streamViewId`
-The stream view identifier
+The stream view identifier.

 **Request body**
 The request content is the serialized SdsStream.